tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-lessthandot-bloggers-weekly.md

 excerpt: |
   This week was an active week for the bloggers on LessThanDot.
 Here is a recap on everyone's contributions.
   Week 12/11 – 12/15
-  Saturday started with Denis Gobo continuing an excellent series titled, “SQL Advent 2011”.
+  Saturday started with Denis Gobo continuing an excellent series titled, "SQL Advent 2011".
 This week's daily blogs for Deni&hellip;
 url: /index.php/itprofessionals/professionaldevelopment/lessthandot-bloggers-weekly/
 views:
   - 3073